ithacaxyz/odyssey-examples/chapter1/eof/README.md

 # EOF

 ## Context
-EOF (Ethereum Object Format) is a series of EIPs which aim to improve effenciency & security of smart contract deployment & execution.
+EOF (Ethereum Object Format) is a series of EIPs which aim to improve efficiency & security of smart contract deployment & execution.
 EOF introduces a new binary format for smart contracts on the Ethereum blockchain.

 ## How to compile for EOF
-Support for EOF compilation is avaiable natively in [foundry](https://github.com/foundry-rs/foundry).
+Support for EOF compilation is available natively in [foundry](https://github.com/foundry-rs/foundry).

 Compile the contracts with EOF, using the `--eof` flag.
 Note that this will pull a docker image and might take a while to download on the first iteration
 ```bash